Anomalous discharging of quantum batteries: the ergotropic Mpemba effect

 which is directly related to the Reyni-2 entropy of the quantum state \cite{PhysRevA.99.052104,PhysRevLett.109.190502,PhysRevLett.118.220601,PhysRevLett.121.160604}.
-This entropic equality implies the following constraint for the temperature of the passive state (see Supplemental Material~\cite{SM})
+This entropic equality implies the following constraint for the temperature of the passive state (see Appendix \ref{AppaB})

-which has the following important consequence: for Gaussian states the energy of the passive state (associated with the non passive battery state $\hat{\rho}$), $E(W_\pi)=\omega \sqrt{|\Theta|}$, is determined only by the covariance matrix of the non passive state $\hat{\rho}$.
+which has the following important consequence: for Gaussian states the energy of the passive state (associated with the nonpassive battery state $\hat{\rho}$), $E(W_\pi)=\omega \sqrt{|\Theta|}$, is determined only by the covariance matrix of the nonpassive state $\hat{\rho}$.

-\paragraph*{Gaussianity preserving dynamics and ergotropy rate -} To account for a more realistic scenario, we assume our bosonic system to be weakly coupled to a reservoir at inverse temperature $\beta$, which causes the system to evolve according to the following Markovian master equation
+\paragraph*{Gaussianity preserving dynamics and ergotropy rate -} To account for a more realistic scenario, we assume our bosonic system to be weakly coupled to a reservoir at inverse temperature $\beta$, which causes the system to evolve according to the following Markovian master equation: